squaremo/starling/docs/rfc/0002-dependencies.md

-# A mechansim for making syncs sensitive to dependence
+# A mechanism for dependence between syncs

 ## Summary